thosgood/this-weeks-finds/markdown/101-151/week121.md

 the other.
 But one day, along came a shepherd who invented decategorification.
-She realized one could take each herd and "count" it, setting up an isomorphism between it and some set of "numbers", which were nonsense words like "one, two, three,\..." specially designed for this purpose.
+She realized one could take each herd and "count" it, setting up an isomorphism between it and some set of "numbers", which were nonsense words like "one, two, three,..." specially designed for this purpose.
 By comparing the resulting numbers, she could show that two herds were isomorphic without explicitly establishing an isomorphism!
 In short, by decategorifying the category of finite sets,